8 Steps to Stop Coming Over the Top in Your Golf Swing (Complete Guide with Drills)

 Final Thoughts

-The over the top golf swing is a menace for amateur golfers and often proceeds to induce slices and erratic shots.
+The over-the-top golf swing is a common issue for amateur golfers, often leading to slices and inconsistent shots.

-These tips should have you on the right track and ensure you have the ability to shallow things out and swing under the plane.
+These tips should help you get on the right track, allowing you to shallow your swing and stay on the proper plane.

-Remember to employ neutral grip pressure, a moderately upright posture, and wrist supination at the top of the swing.
-From there, shift your lower body weight towards the target, increase wrist flexion, and turn your shoulders through impact for an accurate, powerful strike.
+Remember to use neutral grip pressure, maintain a moderately upright posture, and achieve wrist supination at the top of the swing.
+From there, shift your lower body weight towards the target, increase wrist flexion, and rotate your shoulders through impact for a more accurate, powerful strike.

-Leverage the tutorials, guidance, and real-time analytics provided by HackMotion to better control your wrist angles and the clubface to eliminate over the top swings.
+Leverage the tutorials, guidance, and real-time analytics provided by HackMotion to better control your wrist angles and the clubface, helping you eliminate over-the-top swings.